coverclock/com-diag-hazer/README.md

 The fifth line is a list of satellites that contributed to the current solution (which is frequently a subset of those being received), a count of how many satellites are in the list, and the quality of the fix in terms of position, horizontal, and vertical dilution of precision.
+Later versions of Hazer have prototype support for receivers with multiple RF stages that are able to track multiple satellite constellations (for example, both GPS and GLONASS) simultaneously, and which may arrive at multiple or ensemble solutions.
+In that case, the solution displayed is that with the better (lower) dilution of precision (DOP), and the name of the system used is shown.
+This can change dynamically as satellites move in their orbits.

-    GSA {  25  51   5   6  12  48  19  24   2  17 } [10] pdop 1.73 hdop 0.95 vdop 1.44
+    GSA {  25  51   5   6  12  48  19  24   2  17 } [10] pdop 1.73 hdop 0.95 vdop 1.44 act GPS

-The remaining lines are, for each satellite being received (which is often a superset of those that contributed to the current solution): its identifying number (for the GPS constellation this is its Pseudo-Random Noise code number), its elevation, azimuth, and signal/noise ratio, and the constellation of which it is a member.
+The remaining lines are, for each satellite being received (which is often a superset of those that contributed to the current solution): a virtual channel number (purely an artifact of Hazer), the satellite's identifying number (for the GPS constellation this is its Pseudo-Random Noise code number), its elevation, azimuth, and signal/noise ratio, and the constellation of which it is a member.
+Note that all satellites being tracked are shown, and so multiple systems are displayed, although only the best solution is displayed.

     GSV [01] sat   2 elv 78 azm 254 snr 30dBHz con GPS
     GSV [02] sat   5 elv 22 azm 171 snr 41dBHz con GPS